 A bit about the matching leashes:

 Hurtta included a matching Bolete Yellow Soft Grip Stretch leash and an orange and blue braided rope leash.
-I’ll be honest, I didn’t use the yellow leash more than once.
-It’s 6′ but feels too long for errands, and the webbing is too stiff to fit into a pocket.
-The elastic section is a nice feature, but it’s joined to the main leash with a square ring, which creates a flex point that drags on the ground with a small dog.
+I only used the yellow leash once.
+It’s 6′ length feels too long for errands, and the webbing is too stiff to fit into a pocket.
+The elastic section is a nice feature, but it’s joined to the webbing with a square ring, which creates a flex point that drags on the ground with a small dog.
 It’s a very nice leash for a more leash-oriented dog owner, but when your dog is leashed only 5-10% of the time you tend to prefer a less cumbersome leash!

 I do, however, use the rope leash frequently- it’s 5′, packs fairly small, and is perfect for shopping and park trips.
 It’s comfortable to hold folded up and has a little ring on the handle for attaching a poop bag carrier or clipping around an object at the park or restaurant.
 I do wish the wrap was leather rather than metal to make it a little less clunky, but at least I know it’s durable!

 A reliable, durable and stylish harness with padding to keep your dog comfortable, in two style options.
-Measure carefully or consult Hurtta about sizing before buying since the harnesses aren’t very adjustable.
+Measure the girth carefully or consult Hurtta about sizing before buying since the harnesses aren’t very adjustable.

 Best for: Errands, walks, short hikes, nights on the town, hard-to-fit dogs (many sizes and two styles available).